amira-salama1/SQL_Projects-And-Visualizations/Viz/Power BI/Viz Challenges/WOW 2024|W37| Create a Report with Light and Dark Mode.md

 What's awesome about this Viz:
 - The use of bookmarks in Power BI to ulter view between Dark & Light mode
+- This Dashboard uses a Table for the Fonts, Backgrounds, etc... that feeds the Modes selected

 Create a Report with Light and Dark Mode